axismaps/axis-jekyll/_guides/classification.md

 > **NATURAL BREAKS** is a kind of "optimal" classification scheme that finds class breaks that (for a given number of classes) will minimize within-class variance and maximize between-class differences.
 One drawback of this approach is each dataset generates a unique classification solution, and if you need to make comparison across maps, such as in an atlas or a series (e.g., one map each for 1980, 1990, 2000) you might want to use a single scheme that can be applied across all of the maps.
 >
 > **MANUAL** There are many times we need to manually set one or all of the class breaks.
 For example; Are there important break points that need to be "hardwired" into your class breaks?
 Does one of the class breaks need to be the mean?
 Is this map part of a series that needs the same classes across all of the maps (so that the colors always refer to the same numbers on any map)?
 Do any of the other methods get you close to a good solution that could be improved with a few slight adjustments those classes?
 If so, do not hesitate to set these class breaks yourself.

+### How to Generate Classification Schemes

+GIS software such as QGIS and ArcGIS include the capability to classify your data using a variety of methods (or manually) and to see your data distribution as a histogram to assist in classification.

+[gis image]

+In JavaScript, the [Simple Statistics](https://github.com/simple-statistics/simple-statistics) library by Tom MacWright has several functions for classifying data distributions.
+If your web map uses D3, its [scale functions](https://github.com/mbostock/d3/wiki/Quantitative-Scales) can be used for classifications.